Team Building Chicago: 18+ Kickass Ideas to Kickstart Your Next Corporate Event

 It’s called a lunch break for a reason: You and your team need a break!

-And there’s no better way to take a long lunch than by going on Chicago Food Tours with your co-workers.
+And there’s no better way to take a long lunch than by going on Chicago Food & City Tours food tour with your co-workers.
 Not only will you trade your sad salad for a flavorful feast, but you’ll be able to do something you rarely do with your team: relax and break bread together.

-With Chicago Food Planet’s Gateway to the West Loop Food Tour, you can escape downtown and hit the city’s trendiest restaurants like Kuma’s Corner and Bonci Pizza.
-We promise a doughnut from Do-Rite Donuts is guaranteed to delight everyone.
+With Chicago Food Planet’s Gateway to the West Loop Food Tour, you can escape downtown and hit the city’s trendiest restaurants like TimeOut Market and Bonci Pizza.
+We promise a cupcake from Molly’s Cupcakes is guaranteed to delight everyone.

 The best part?

 You can choose when to start the tour, its length, and whether to add drink pairings or not.
-Our experiences are carefully planned out with your Chicago Food Planet event manager and limited to your group only, so you can have more opportunities to chat with your team and we’ll do all the heavy lifting to prepare for you day out on the town.
+Our experiences are carefully planned out with your Chicago Food & City Tours event manager and limited to your group only.
+You can have more opportunities to chat with your team and we’ll do all the heavy lifting to prepare for your day out on the town!